Invermay Park

 How has employment changed recently in the suburb of Invermay Park?

-Over the past year to December 2025, the suburb of Invermay Park has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
-As a result, the unemployment rate has rise.
+Over the past year to December 2025, the suburb of Invermay Park has experienced employment growth, with total employment increasing while the labour force increased.
+As a result, the unemployment rate has fall.
 By comparison, Regional Vic. saw employment decreased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Invermay Park?